Transactive Framework for Dynamic Energy Storage Allocation for Critical Load Management

 Energy storage allocation for demand-supply balance, considering fluctuating renewable generation, is of significant interest presently to the researchers.
-However, most of the existing works primarily focus on optimizing energy trading cost without considering explicit stochastic models of the renewables.
-In this context, various optimization techniques \cite{salinas2013dynamic, liu2019secure, hu2019agent} are used with applications in both TES and CES frameworks.
-Prior works have also considered game theoretic approaches \cite{divshali2017multi, zhang2019dynamic}, stochastic programming \cite{wang2019incentive} and, mixed-integer linear programming \cite{renani2017optimal} to maximize the profit of each agent in TES with high penetration of RES; however without explicitly modelling the RES output and considering real-time power balance.
-An analytical approach, based on cost-benefit analysis, is devised in \cite{akter2016hierarchical} to improve energy sharing instead of profit maximization, within a residential microgrid, however, stochasticity of the renewable generation is not addressed.
+In \cite{salinas2013dynamic}, a dynamic energy management scheme, considering stochastic load demands and renewable generations of multiple prosumers, is proposed based on Lyapunov optimization theory.
+An alternating direction method of multipliers (ADMM) based optimization method is proposed in \cite{liu2019secure} with the focus of minimizing energy trading cost in a TES framework.
+Prior works have considered game theoretic approaches \cite{divshali2017multi, zhang2019dynamic}, stochastic programming \cite{wang2019incentive} and, mixed-integer linear programming \cite{renani2017optimal} to maximize the profit of each agent in TES with high penetration of RES; however without explicitly modelling the RES output and considering real-time power balance.
+In \cite{hu2019agent}, a multi-agent optimization technique is presented to improve demand-supply balance in distribution networks with DERs.
+An analytical approach, based on cost-benefit analysis, is devised in \cite{akter2016hierarchical} to improve energy sharing instead of profit maximization, within a residential microgrid, however, stochasticity of the renewable generation was not addressed.
 In \cite{xu2019novel}, an intelligent network of agents, connected to a DC microgrid, is considered to conduct power trading based on min-consensus algorithm.
 Here, each agent broadcasts power demand request and based on the request received from the neighbors, optimal power dispatch solution is obtained.
 Reference \cite{sajjadi2016transactive} provides a case study of a TES where the distribution system operator controls the energy trading between transactive nodes in a day-ahead market and benefits of the participants are estimated based on locational marginal price.